janhove/janhove.github.io/publications.md

 <p>Amelia Lambelet, Magalie Desgrippes and Jan Vanhove.
 2017.
 Chapter 5: The development of argumentative and narrative writing skills in Portuguese heritage speakers in Switzerland (HELASCOT project).
 In Raphael Berthele and Amelia Lambelet (eds.), <a href="http://www.multilingual-matters.com/display.asp?k=9781783099030">Heritage and school language literacy development in migrant children: Interdependence or independence?</a>, pp. 83-96.
 Multilingual Matters.</p>

 <p>Jan Vanhove and Raphael Berthele.
 2017.
 Chapter 6: Testing the interdependence of languages (HELASCOT project).
 In Raphael Berthele and Amelia Lambelet (eds.), <a href="http://www.multilingual-matters.com/display.asp?k=9781783099030">Heritage and school language literacy development in migrant children: Interdependence or independence?</a>, pp. 97-118.
 Multilingual Matters.</p>

-<p>Raphael Berthele and Jan Vanhove.
-2017. <a href = "https://dx.doi.org/10.1080/13670050.2017.1385590">What would disprove independence?
-Lessons learned from a study on biliteracy in Portuguese heritage language speakers in Switzerland</a>.
-<i>International Journal of Bilingual Education and Bilingualism</i>.<br />
-Data and R code available from the <a href = "http://dx.doi.org/10.6084/m9.figshare.4861406">figshare</a>.</p>

 <p>Jan Vanhove.
 2017. <a href = "https://dx.doi.org/10.1111/lang.12230">The influence of Standard and substandard Dutch on gender assignment in second language German</a>.
 <i>Language Learning</i>.
 67(2).
 431&ndash;460.<br />